遠東新世紀股份有限公司〈原遠東紡織〉,乃台灣規模最宏大、最多元化的紡織及相關產品製造者。本公司共分化纖、紡織、石化、土地開發與轉投資五大事業。

 4. FENC production sites do not engage in franchising or investment activities, thus without GHG emissions under the two categories.

-5. In 2021, 100% of the emission data passed the internal audit and third-party verification for the ISO 14064-3 standards.
+5. From 2020 to 2024, 100% of the emission data passed the internal audit.

 Avid Support for Governmental Policies